History of rail transport: Netherlands

+Norway

 Poland

 Poland restored its own independence as the Second Polish Republic in 1918 from the German, Austro-Hungarian and Russian Empires.

 First Polish locomotive Ok22 (100 km/h) started operating in 1923.

 Imported electric locomotives English Electric EL.100 (100 km/h) were in use in Warsaw since 1936.

 New Polish locomotive Pm36-1 (140 km/h) was shown at the International Exposition of Art and Technology in Modern Life in Paris in 1937.

 New Polish electric locomotive EP09 (160 km/h) was designed in 1977 and started regular operation linking Warsaw and Kraków in 1987.

 On 14 December 2014 PKP Intercity New Pendolino trains by Alstom under the name 'Express Intercity Premium' began operating on the CMK line (224 km line from Kraków and Katowice to Warsaw) with trains reaching 200 km/h (124 mph) as a regularly scheduled operation.

+Portugal

 Russia

 In the early 1830s, the Russian father and son inventors the Cherepanovs built the first Russian steam locomotive.
 The first railway line was built in Russia in 1837 between Saint-Petersburg and Tsarskoye Selo.
 It was 27 km long and linked the Imperial Palaces at Tsarskoye Selo and Pavlovsk.
 The track gauge was 6 ft.
 Russia was in need of big transportation systems and geographically suited to railroads, with long flat stretches of land and comparatively simple land acquisition.
 It was hampered, however, by its outmoded political situation and a shortage of capital.
 Foreign initiative and capital were required.
 It was the Americans who brought the technology of railway construction to Russia.
 In 1842, planning began for the building of Russia's first important railway; it linked Moscow and St Petersburg.